EciStg/order-placement/stock/README.md

             </stock>

-### As a buyer I would to specify the currency the cost should be expressed in
+### As a buyer I would to like specify the currency the cost should be expressed in

+In the example below the buyer would like to see costs and other monetary values using Danish krone

 1. Request